oblinger/HookAnchorApp/logs/IDEA/Ideas Brain/Brain/2021.06 EOCA/EOCA.md

 	The default path is that Societal, Economic, and Technological forces will shape the unfolding of this next

 _AGI
-# BUILDING A SENTIENT SYSTEM
+# BUILDING A SENTIENT SYS

 ## === THE GOAL & REQUIREMENTS ===
 #### -- BOOTSTRAPPING --